-The Department of Political Science, in conjunction with the College of Business Administration, offers a program of joint study leading to a master of arts (M.A.) degree in Political Science (POSC) or International Affairs (INAF) and a master's of business administration (M.B.A.) degree.
+The Department of Political Science, in conjunction with the College of Business Administration, offers a program of study leading to a master of arts (M.A.) degree in Political Science (POSC) or International Affairs (INAF) and a master's of business administration (M.B.A.) degree.
 The program is designed for students whose interests overlap business and politics or business and international affairs.
-Joint degree students are able to complete both degree programs in less time than if both degrees were pursued separately.
+Dual degree students are able to complete both degree programs in less time than if both degrees were pursued separately.

-Students seeking admission into the joint degree program must meet the admission requirements of each program, although their application may include GMAT scores in lieu of GRE scores.
+Students seeking admission into the dual degree program must meet the admission requirements of each program, although their application may include GMAT scores in lieu of GRE scores.
 Acceptance into one program does not guarantee acceptance into the other.

-Joint degree students count 9 credits of coursework in each program toward the required coursework credits of the other program.
+Dual degree students count 9 credits of coursework in each program toward the required coursework credits of the other program.
 Thus, 9 of the 40 credits required for the M.B.A. degree will come from POSC courses, and 9 of the 30 credits required for the POSC or INAF M.A. degree will come from Business Administration (BUAD) or related courses.

 Those interested in one of the joint degree programs are welcome to contact one of the following individuals: